 Download, complete and return the application form that is relevant to you.

 Or why not use our Check and Send service?

-The council is currently trialling a new 'check and send' service for blue badge applications in the local community.
+The council offers a 'check and send' service for blue badge applications in the local community.

 The following services are provided to assist you with your application:

 - Free computer/internet access to help you apply online

 - Free application form checking to ensure all relevant sections are completed

 - Free copying/emailing service for your supporting documentation